expo/expo-github-action/README.md

 ## What's inside?

 Within this Expo CLI action, you have full access to the original [Expo CLI][link-expo-cli].
-That means you are able to perform any command like login, publish and build.
+That means you can perform any command like login, publish and build.
 Also, this action will authenticate automatically when both `EXPO_CLI_USERNAME` and `EXPO_CLI_PASSWORD` variables are defined.

 > You don't necessarily need this action to use Expo.